astrowp/docs/google-analytics.md

 ## Commit Your Changes

-Save the changes to scripts.astro.
+Save the changes to scripts.astro file.

-Commit the changes to your repository.
+Commit the changes to the repository.